2008 Football League One play-off final

 The 2008 Football League One play-off final was an association football match which was played on 25 May 2008 at Wembley Stadium, London, between Doncaster Rovers and Leeds United to determine the third and final team to gain promotion from Football League One to the Football League Championship.
-The top two teams of the 2007–08 Football League One season, Swansea City and Nottingham Forest, gained automatic promotion to the Championship, while those placed from third to sixth in the table took part in play-off semi-finals.
+The top two teams of the 2007–08 Football League One season, Swansea City and Nottingham Forest gained automatic promotion, although the latter only achieving second place due to Leeds United's deduction of 15 points for exiting administration. while those placed from third to sixth in the table took part in play-off semi-finals.
 The winners of these semi-finals competed for the final place for the 2008–09 season in the Championship.
 The losing semi-finalists were Carlisle United and Southend United.

 The game was played in front of 75,132 spectators and was refereed by Andy D'Urso.
 After a goalless first half, Doncaster's James Hayter scored with a header from a Brian Stock corner.
 The match ended 1–0 to Doncaster, who were thus promoted to the Championship after four seasons in League One.

 Leeds finished the following season in fourth place in League One and qualified for the play-offs, where they lost in the semi-finals to Millwall.
 Doncaster's next season ended with them in fourteenth position in the Championship.